ramnes/flask-aggregator/README.rst

 ----------------

-Flask-Aggregator adds an endpoint to your Flask application that handles multiple GET requests in a single POST, and returns the reponse of each GET request in a single JSON answer.
+Flask-Aggregator adds an endpoint to your Flask application that handles multiple GET requests in a single POST, and returns the response of each GET request in a JSON stream.

 What does that mean?